Best boat Internet systems

 Many people choose the cheapest option first, which always amuses me – if you consider Internet access to be pretty critical, spend as much money and time on it as you do on your power system, engine, sails, etc.

-If you want to see my current system, check out Rendezvous internet setup
+If you want to see my current system, check out Rendezvous internet setup for 2020

 The systems below will get you the following base features: